ETS-Next-Gen/writing_observer/README.md

 ## Getting Started

-We have a short guide to [getting started](docs/workshop.md).
+We have a short guide to [installing the system](docs/tutorials/install.md).
 Getting the base system working is pretty easy.
-The guide is pretty comprehensive (including how to develop your first module).
+To create a new module for the system to use, check out our [cookiecutter module guide](docs/tutorials/cookiecutter-module.md).

 ### System requirements